Limited & Advanced Chord Analysis

 The stars indicate the probability. *** = probably, ** = less likely, * = rare.
 In this case VII6/5 in Bb Major is probably right.
 However, the app can't detect how original or difficult the score is, so always be on your guard.

-An UNKNOWN chord can be a chord with an ornamental tone or an inverted (incomplete) 9th chord.
+An unknown chord can be a chord with an ornamental tone or an inverted (incomplete) 9th chord.
 Inversions of 9th chords are theoretically impossible.

 Major